radiocosmology/alpenhorn/doc/demo.rst

 ``demo_storage3`` and the transport node are on ``alpenhost3``, and all the resulting transfers are local, we can run this command on ``alpenhost1``.
 Running commands with the CLI never need to occur where the storage nodes referenced are.
-Anywhere that can access the alpenhorn databse can be used to run any alpenhorn command.
+Anywhere that can access the alpenhorn database can be used to run any alpenhorn command.

-After waiting for the daemon to process these requests, a look at the trasnport group should show us that they've all ended up on the transport node:
+After waiting for the daemon to process these requests, a look at the transport group should show us that they've all ended up on the transport node:

 .. code:: console